Vienna has more English-language cinemas than many British and US cities (I made that fact up, but it feels plausible).

 (Home to showings of The Third Man)

 Another central one, close to the grand old Kunsthistorisches Museum.
-This cinema also does occasional specials, such as Austrian and international films with English subtitles or movie and discussion nights.
+This cinema also does regular specials, such as Austrian and international films with English subtitles or vintage screenings.

-Most importantly, the Burg shows The Third Man every week.
+Most importantly, the Burg typically shows The Third Man every week.

 This 1949 Oscar-winning movie based (and filmed) in Vienna is worth seeing for the locations alone.
-My wife assures me they didn’t have to build any sets for the war-torn outdoor shots: they just filmed the reality of the post-WWII city.
+They didn’t have to build any sets for the war-torn outdoor shots: they just filmed the reality of the post-WWII city.

 Address: Opernring 19, 1010 Vienna | Website